aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 The LDAD is officially up and running!
 Well, the very first release candidate of the firmware.
 Now, on this code revision,  electrical resistance and measurement voltage are correctly measured by the built-in multimeter.
 And this means the smart DAQ is now ready to be installed on all specimens in an experimental campaign before configuration with the correct calibration curves (temperature compensated).
 From now on all changes will be towards improving usability and user experience in a laboratory.

-The C firmware code now includes PSRAM support for temporary storage of measured data in RAM up to 9175 samplings (for the 64Mbit IC) before flushing it into the onboard Flash storage.
+The C firmware code now includes SRAM support for temporary storage of measured data in RAM up to 9175 samplings (for the 64Mbit IC) before flushing it into the onboard Flash storage.
 See [this](https://stackoverflow.com/questions/75004548/multidimensional-char-string-array-initialization-and-usage-for-esp32-mcus-with/75004549#75004549) stack overflow question for more info.
 The 1.69" Display is now also available and a standard layout design and configuration is now shown when the smart DAQ is powered.

 A new PCB design layout made to fit a well known waterproof acrylic enclosure, is available with new DAQ capabilities.
 This new PCB design dimensions is the one selected to move forward on this sci. researh project.
 See photos below.